lasjen/author-ws-demo/README.md

   </configuration>
 </server>
 ```

-Note!
-Remember to update the "username" tag with your Oracle user e-mail address, and to update the "password" tag with the encrypted password given by the "mvn -emp" command.
+- Create a new file "~/.m2/settings-security.xml" with the following content: (Note!
+Remember to set the "master" tag to the encrypted password given by the "mvn -emp <password>" command)

-- Create a new file "~/.m2/settings-security.xml" with the following content:
 ```
 <settingsSecurity>
 <master>insert the password from the "mvn -emp" command above</master>
 </settingsSecurity>
 ```
-Note!
-Remember to set the "master" tag to the encrypted password given by the "mvn -emp <password>" command.

 - Run the following to compile and deploy your application:

 ```